OutSystems/AzureARMTemplates/README.md

 **Notes:**

-- **To Add this Environment to an existing Marketplace Deployment, first use the following template to add a new network the Resource Group of your OutSystems installation and take not of the names you give to the Virtual Network and Subnetworks.**: [Virtual Network Ready for Complete Environment](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2Fresources%2FvirtualNetworkVMSS.json)
+- **To Add this Environment to an existing Marketplace Deployment, first use the following template to add a new network the Resource Group of your OutSystems installation and take note of the names you give to the Virtual Network and Subnetworks.**: [Virtual Network Ready for Complete Environment](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2Fresources%2FvirtualNetworkVMSS.json)

 ### 7. Lifetime Environment